One repo. One runner. Zero infrastructure.

 logs/ daily activity logs (YYYY-MM-DD.md)

-.outputs/ chain step outputs passed downstream
+.chains/ chain step outputs passed downstream

 .github/workflows/